 Narcotics agent Tom Wilde is given a second chance at life after being shot and killed.
-In a futuristic experiment, agent Wilde is returned to life as an Android Robot.
-He is sent on a very...
-See full summary »
+In a futuristic experiment, agent Wilde is returned to life as an Android Robot and he is sent on a very dangerous mission.

 Narcotics agent Tom Wilde is given a second chance at life after being shot and killed.
 In a futuristic experiment, agent Wilde is returned to life as an Android Robot.
-He is sent on a very dangerous mission into the depths of the golder Triangle to rescue Sophie, a beautiful undercover agent who has been captured by the evil drug warlord Mr. Young and his inhuman creation the Vampire Beast.Written by
+He is sent on a very dangerous mission into the depths of the golden Triangle to rescue Sophie, a beautiful undercover agent who has been captured by the evil drug warlord Mr. Young and his inhuman creation the Vampire Beast.Written by

 Brian Schinzel <firstname.lastname@example.org>

 4 of 4 people found this review helpful.